 In addition, consider the cost of child care.
 It would not have been feasible for me to return to work outside of home because I would have spent more on child care compared to my income at the time.

 Make preparations and Adjust Your Lifestyle if Necessary Before Baby’s Arrival

 Save money, particularly if you know you will not be getting paid for maternity leave or will not be returning to work.
 Also, start cutting down on expenses in any way you can and pay off bills while you're still working!

-We made more adjustments in our lives to compensate for the new expenses we were expecting from my medical bills, baby’s future needs and because I was not going to receive any maternity leave.
-We were newlyweds so we were just starting our life together.
+We made more adjustments in our lives to compensate for the new expenses we were expecting from my medical bills and baby’s future needs since I was not going to receive any maternity leave.
+To top it off, we were newlyweds who were just starting our life together.